-When it comes to having fun, exploring their surroundings and learning through their experiences, children are bound to get dirty and that’s exactly why OMO believes that Dirt is Good. that your little ones can keep playing, and in turn, reach key milestones, shape their values, boost their confidence and reap the various benefits that Mother Nature’s earthy goodness brings.
+When it comes to having fun, exploring their surroundings, and learning through play, children are bound to get dirty and that’s exactly why OMO believes that Dirt is Good.
+Allowing your little one to play and get dirty, allows them in turn to reach key milestones, shape their values, boost their confidence, and reap the various benefits that Mother Nature’s earthy goodness brings.

-OMO strives to produce reliable laundry detergents that take care of the stains so that moms can spend more time focusing on their children.
-We’re devoted to the process of gathering more information about the value and advantages of experiential learning, and OMO is working with top academic child development experts to do so.
+OMO strives to produce reliable laundry detergents that take care of the dirt stains, so that moms can spend more time focusing on their children.
+We’re equally invested in gathering more information about the value and advantages of experiential learning, and we work with top academic child development experts to do so.

 OMO also produced a series of short films to support the research, for which Dr Singer provided commentary.
-All of this extensive research has been distilled into a series of easy-to-read nuggets that are perfect for a quick read and are ideal to share with friends and moms alike.
+All of this extensive research has been distilled into a series of easy-to-read nuggets that are perfect for quick consumption and are ideal to share with friends and fellow moms.

-Tell us more about your child’s learning experiences that involves a bit of dirt.
-Join the OMO conversation today.
+Tell us more about your child’s learning experiences where a bit of dirt is involved.
+Join the OMO conversation today